dd32/td-gh-ex/readme.md

 See headers of files for further details.

 ## Changelog
+= 3.3.5 February 25th 2017 =
+* Fixed : array to string error with hu_is_checked()
+* Fixed : selective refresh disabled when link widget enabled. cf WP core ticket #39451
+* Fixed : correctly handle sizes attribute when smartloading resp imgs ( fixes #316 )
+* Improved : img to smartload must have an src which matches an allowed ext.
+Fixes issues with Ultimate Membership Pro
+* Improved : add hueman specific widgets panel icon as inline customizer js
+* Improved : front end jQuery plugins, rightly handle sizes/data-sizes attribute replacement in php
+* Improved: customizer social links module user interface
+* Improved : introduced hu_get_content( $tmpl ) which takes care of all content rendering inside section > .pad accross the theme
+* Improved : post messaging for the social links customization
+* Improved : customizer font option set to postMessage
+* Improved : body font size set to 1rem == 16px in all browsers
+* Improved : font sizes set in relative em instead of px unit
+* Improved : the font list is now defined in one place in init-core.php
+* Added : utility hu_is_real_home() => handles the case when the user want to display a page on home but did not pick a page yet
+* Added : Gitlab icon to social links
+* Added : wp_add_inline_style() on front allowing to add user option based css
+* Added : a new template for the WordPress loop named post-list-articles.php for index.php, search.php and archive.php
+* Added : 6 content templates in tmpl/ use to render the various contextual content : single, page, archive, search, 404, index
+* Added : website font-size option in the customizer
+* Added : icon size option for the social links
+* Added : better support for WooCommerce
+* Added : user font family to the wordpress editor
+* Removed ru_RU translation files because it is not completed online

 = 3.3.4 January 4th 2017 =
 * fixed : customizer not loading when deprecated link widget is enabled